 If you use your time wisely you can get ahead of yourself and save a lot of blogging stress.
 So here are my 10 tips on being an organised blogger…

 Get yourself a notebook.

 It’s impossible to remember everything so you need to be able to refer back to important ideas, websites or your favourite blogs.
+Write everything down in a notebook to make sure you don’t forget your brilliant ideas.
 It’s also an excuse to buy pretty stationery.

 Brainstorm some ideas.

 Even if it’s just titles, write these down in your nice new notebook.
 Or you could do what I do and save these as draft posts in WordPress (just the title to begin with) – if I don’t note them down I totally forget all of my good ideas.